 If the children are to cycle independently, it may be best to bring along their bike from home if that is possible, as it is far better that the child rides a bike that they are familiar with, and that is the right size for them and so on.

 If hiring, look for a reputable hire firm in the area you are visiting.
 See our bike hire listings (including these that deliver), or ask your accommodation provider if they can recommend a local service.
 You can also use our bespoke bike hire service.

 Each family member should have a bottle of water to take with them when they go, especially if you are cycling long distances in the heat.
 Other essentials include sunscreen, lightweight waterproofs, and some snacks (or at the very least plan to stop over at various cafes or restaurants along the route so you can keep your energy levels up for the ride).

-Andy Patton cut his cycling teeth on the Cheshire plain, later becoming a commuter cyclist in London throughout the 1980s.
-Moving to Suffolk for a quieter life in 1991, he has been organising self-guided cycling holidays with Cycle Breaks ever since.
-He's married with two teenage boys, who can attest to his advice here.
-He's also Treasurer for and on the Board of British Cycling's Eastern Region.
+Andy Patton cut his cycling teeth on the Cheshire plain, later becoming a commuter cyclist in London.
+He moved to Suffolk for a quieter life in 1991, and has cycled regularly in France.
+He has served as Treasurer on the Board of British Cycling's Eastern Region.

 More advice and inspiration to help you plan

 See our accommodation listings for great cycling bases.